Create an array from 0 up to (but not including) 5

-While creating NumPy arrays directly from Python lists is a useful starting point, it's often more convenient and efficient to generate arrays using NumPy's specialized functions.
+Generating arrays using NumPy's specialized functions is often more convenient and efficient.
 These functions allow you to create arrays with specific structures or initial values without first constructing a Python list.
-Let's look at some of the most frequently used ones.
+Several frequently used functions are available.

 # Create an array from 0 up to (but not including) 5